 Step 1: Cut your stew meat into small chunks and sear them in a skillet or dutch oven until they get nicely browned.
-Do not add all the stew meat at once, but sear in batches instead, otherwise, the temperature of the dutch oven lowers, and it won’t brown as well.
+Do not add all the stew meat at once, but sear in batches instead; otherwise, the dutch oven temperature will lower, and it won’t brown.

 Step 2: Add onion, chopped celery, and garlic to the same pot and saute for 3-4 minutes over medium heat.
 Sauteeing veggies help to infuse flavor.

-Step 3: Next, add the butter to your pot, then the mushrooms, and cook for 4-6 more minutes.
+Step 3: Add the butter to your pot, then the mushrooms, and cook for 4-6 more minutes.

 Tip: You can also add a steam bag of riced cauliflower to this recipe.
 I would sautee it after it has been steamed with the mushrooms to add flavor.

-Step 4: Add the radishes and continue to cook for 4 more minutes.
+Step 4: Add the radishes and cook for four more minutes.
 This step helps infuse the radishes with flavor.

 Tip: You can also substitute beef bone broth for regular beef broth.